kalam714/laravel-learning-content/content/model.md

   **Performance**: By reducing the size of JSON responses, you can improve the efficiency of data transmission between your application and clients.

    **Control**: You have fine-grained control over what data is exposed externally, ensuring compliance with security and privacy requirements.

+   # 5. Attribute Casting:

+   Attribute casting in Laravel allows you to specify how Eloquent attributes should be converted to and from native PHP types when interacting with the database.
+This feature simplifies data handling by automatically transforming attribute values into appropriate data types.

+      class User extends Model
+   {
+       protected $casts = [
+           'is_admin' => 'boolean',
+           'age' => 'integer',
+           'salary' => 'float',
+           'settings' => 'array',
+           'joined_at' => 'datetime',
+       ];
+   }